 Settings files can be global or local.
 Local settings files override global ones and they are applied only within that part of the Content Repository.

-Every key in a settings file can be overridden in another file with the same name under an appropriate position in the sub.
+Every key in a settings file can be overridden in another settings file with the same name on a lower level in the subtree.
 In this case, the real settings of your application are combined by the ancestor settings chain.

 The inheritance is realized on the file and key level: if the settings file on a lower level (which has the same name) contains only one key, only this value will be overridden; values in other files in higher levels will not be affected and remain accessible.